Grouphorse Global Translation and Interpreting Summit 2017 opened on July 16 at the Westin Bund Center, Shanghai.

-The summit was hosted by Zhong Mingxiu, a fulltime senior simultaneous interpreter at Grouphorse Group, an exclusive interpreting trainer at Grouphorse’s Cema Translators Training Institute and a chief interpreter at the Sino-Australasian Entrepreneurs Summit.
+The summit was hosted by Zhong Mingxiu, who is a full-time senior simultaneous interpreter at Grouphorse Group, an exclusive interpreting trainer at Grouphorse’s Cema Translators Training Institute and a chief interpreter at the Sino-Australasian Entrepreneurs Summit.

 Zhong Mingxiu hosts the summit

-Grouphorse selected excellent simultaneous interpreters to provide quality simultaneous interpreting services and volunteers as Miss Etiquette at the summit.
+Grouphorse selected exceptional simultaneous interpreters to provide quality simultaneous interpreting services and volunteers to provide conference services at the summit.

-Grouphorse Senior Advisor Xu Yanan who is also a council member of the UN Association of China and the executive director of the TAC delivered a keynote speech titled “Living big as interpreters and translators”, where she cited her translation experience and systematically elaborated on how to fully capture the essence of the context and how to build political awareness, an all-round knowledge system and skills in foreign affairs translation and interpretation, which was very enlightening.
+Grouphorse Senior Advisor Xu Yanan who is also a council member of the UN Association of China and the executive director of the TAC, delivered a very enlightening keynote speech titled “Living big as interpreters and translators”, where she dicussed her translation experience and systematically elaborated on how to fully capture the essence of the context and how to build political awareness, an all-round knowledge system and the skills needed for foreign affairs translation and interpretation.

-In the keynote speech titled “Translation techniques: amplification and omission”, Li Changshuan who has been translating for decades offered his take on how translators should grasp the meaning of the text even better than the author, and add or leave out some information to make translation more understandable.
+In the keynote speech titled “Translation techniques: amplification and omission”, Li Changshuan who has been translating for decades offered his take on how translators must grasp the meaning of the text even better than its original author, and know when to add or leave out some information to make a translation more understandable.

 Session I: Market-oriented translation training